TeamNeko/teamneko.github.io/source/_posts/2015-03-05-vienna-dot-rb-number-22.markdown

 in between some talks.
 It was a pleasure to meet Luca, and the chat with him only served to add to our motivation and excitement about what is (possibly) to come!

 The talks that evening were, as always, quite interesting.

-The first talk was by Stefan Haslinger (Twitter @informatom). *Mr. 100 000 Volts gift-wraps Rubies and Opals*

-[..................Pilar I don't remember what this talk was about!...................]
+The first talk was by Stefan Haslinger. *Mr. 100 000 Volts gift-wraps Rubies and Opals* This talk was quite informative but I have to admit that it went a teeny bit over my head this time.
+Sometimes the level of information is just that teeny bit out of my grasp so I don't fully follow things...YET.
+What I did follow was very interesting!

 Next up was Pilar's brother, Ramon.
 He presented his talk *How Teaching Kids Made Me a Better Developer" which he was due to present at concat() in Salzburg the following Saturday.
 I have written about this talk in my post about concat, which I have not yet posted.
 Ramon's talk was great.
 The subject matter is something that I identify quite a lot with, given my background of teaching kids, albeit teaching English rather than anything technical.
 It was wonderful to get some tips on how I can use one area to help the other.

 Then, two wonderful ladies who are applying for summer of code got up to ask if anyone present would like to join our list of coaches for the duration of the